rs3lab/SynCord/docs/artifact.md

 numbers and path to the vm image for your environment.
 The script opens port `4444` for ssh and `5555` for qmp.

+When you face the grub menu, just wait for 5 seconds, then the guest will be start with default `5.4.0-stock-syncord+` kernel.

 The provided disk image contains one 30GB partition holding Ubuntu 20.04 and one 20GB partition for experiments.
 There is single user `syncord` with password `syncord`, who has sudo power.